-- 1 Click on the correct network name in the Available Networks list. - 2 If the network has security (encryption) enabled, you need to enter the network key.
-For more information regarding security, see "Securing your Wi-Fi® Network" on page 15. - 3 Within a few seconds, the tray icon in the lower right corner of your screen should turn green, indicating a successful connection to the network.
+- 1 Click on the correct network name in the Available Networks list. - 2 If the network has security (encryption) enabled, enter the network key.
+For more information regarding security, see "Securing your Wi-Fi® Network" on page 17. - 3 Within a few seconds, the tray icon in the lower right corner of your screen should turn green, indicating a successful connection to the network.